-This report addresses the performance of Collins Chabane Local Municipality (CCLM) regarding its core legislative obligations.
-Local government must create a participatory framework that defines and enhances the relationship between elected leaders and their communities.
-This requires that the Council of the Municipality provide regular and predictable reporting on programme performance and the general state of affairs in their locality.
+This report addresses the performance of Collins Chabane Local Municipality (CCLM) in respect of its core legislative obligations.
+Local government must create the participatory framework that defines and enhances the relationship between elected leaders and their communities.
+This requires that the Council of the Municipality provides regular and predictable reporting on program performance and the general state of affairs in their locality.